nCine/nCine/README.md

 # nCine
-nCine is a multi-platform 2D game engine.
+nCine is a cross-platform 2D game engine.
 It is released under the MIT License, Copyright (c) 2011-2020 Angelo Theodorou.
 For additional information: https://ncine.github.io